The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Abstract

-Consider a system that monitors 1,000 attributes, each with a 0.5 percent innocent match rate.
-Matching 15 pre-specified attributes has probability \(10^{-35}\), one in 30 decillion, effectively impossible.
-But operational systems require no such specificity.
-They might flag anyone who matches \emph{any} 15 of the 1,000.
-In a city of one million innocent people, this produces about 226 false alerts.
-A seemingly impossible event becomes all but guaranteed.
-This is not an implementation flaw but a mathematical consequence of high-dimensional screening.
+Forensic statisticians have long debated whether searching large DNA databases undermines evidential value of matches.
+Modern surveillance faces an exponentially harder problem: screening populations across thousands of attributes using threshold rules.
+Intuition suggests requiring many coincidental matches should make false alerts astronomically unlikely.
+This intuition fails.
+Consider a system monitoring 1,000 attributes, each with 0.5 percent innocent match rate.
+Matching 15 pre-specified attributes has probability $10^{-35}$, one in 30 decillion, effectively impossible.
+But operational systems may flag anyone matching \emph{any} 15 of the 1,000.
+In a city of one million innocents, this produces about 226 false alerts.
+A seemingly impossible event becomes guaranteed.
+This is a mathematical consequence of high-dimensional screening, not implementation failure.
 We identify fundamental probabilistic limits on screening reliability.
-Systems undergo sharp transitions from reliable to unreliable with small increases in data scale, a fragility worsened by data growth and correlations.
+Systems undergo sharp transitions from reliable to unreliable with small data scale increases, a fragility worsened by data growth and correlations.
 As data accumulate and correlation collapses effective dimensionality, systems enter regimes where alerts lose evidential value even when individual coincidences remain vanishingly rare.
-This framework reframes the DNA database controversy as a shift between operational regimes.
+This framework reframes the DNA database controversy as a regime shift.
 Unequal surveillance exposures magnify failure, making ``structural bias'' mathematically inevitable.
-These limits are structural: beyond a critical scale, failure cannot be prevented through threshold adjustment or algorithmic refinement.
+Beyond a critical scale, failure cannot be prevented through threshold adjustment or algorithmic refinement.

 \textbf{Keywords:} big data analytics; algorithmic fairness; surveillance systems; DNA databases; false positive rate; Bayesian inference; phase transitions; large deviations theory